davidhozic/discord-advertisement-framework/README.md

                 server_list=servers,            # MANDATORY -- List of GUILD objects
-                is_user=False,                  # OPTIONAL -- Must be true if token is from an user account user_callback=None,             # OPTIONAL -- Function that is called after framework is run server_log_output="Logging",    # OPTIONAL -- The path to the server log file outputs debug=True)                     # OPTIONAL -- For easiser debugging if you think your messages aren't being sent (will print trace to the console)
+                is_user=False,                  # OPTIONAL -- Must be true if token is from an user account user_callback=None,             # OPTIONAL -- Function that is called after framework is run server_log_output="History",    # OPTIONAL -- The path to the server log file outputs debug=True)                     # OPTIONAL -- For easiser debugging if you think your messages aren't being sent (will print trace to the console)

 ```